neu-se/CS4530-Spring-2023/Assignments/revised-project-plan.md

 Receive full marks if:
 * Each element on the work breakdown is assigned to one team member
 * The distribution of tasks of each size are roughly similar between the whole team (no single person is assigned significantly more or fewer tasks of one size)
+* Any deficiencies or concerns noted by your TA mentor on your preliminary plan are addressed

 #### Sizing of tasks (20 points):
 Receive full marks if each element on the work breakdown: